AnishaVerma1/intern-project/README.md

 # intern-project
-Created a temperature converter website using html, css, javascript which converts temperature from celsius to fahrenheit and other temperature unit .
+Created a temperature converter website using HTML, CSS, JAVASCRIPT which converts temperature from celsius to fahrenheit and other temperature unit .